-AP Top 25 Takeaways: Ohio State fumbles its case for No. 1
+AP Top 25 Takeaways: Race for No. 1; Ducks drag Pac-12 down

 Maybe.

-Yes, it should help the Buckeyes to be battle tested against Michigan next week and in the Big Ten championship next month.
+Yes, it should help the Buckeyes to be battle-tested against Michigan next week and in the Big Ten championship next month.
 Even more so, it could help them if/when they reach the playoff.

-But in the beauty pageant that is the playoff selection process, the Buckeyes’ victory might not have been pretty enough to persuade the committee they should be No. 1.
+But in the beauty pageant that is the playoff selection process, the Buckeyes’ victory might not have been pretty enough to convince the committee they should be No. 1.

 There is still time to change hearts and minds.
 Heck, there is still plenty of time for Ohio State to play itself right out of the playoff.